-The NCAA Football Youth Initiative actually began in New Orleans in 2007, when the organization made a $750,000 commitment to help re-build the Katrina-devastated New Orleans Recreation Department's youth football league in the form of clinics for coaches, players and officials; uniforms; balls; equipment; and the NORD postseason banquet, which is held annually in December.
+The Allstate Sugar Bowl initially joined with the R&L Carriers New Orleans Bowl and NCAA Football's Youth Initiative in 2007 to sponsor a free football clinic in New Orleans.
+The NCAA Football Youth Initiative made a $750,000 commitment to help re-build the Katrina-devastated New Orleans Recreation Department's youth football league in the form of clinics for coaches, players and officials; uniforms; balls; equipment; and the NORD postseason banquet, which is held annually in December.